unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

         This behavior can be controlled and configured using the [`FeedParameter`](#feedparameter-attribute) and [`ImplicitFeedCommandParameter`](#implicitfeedcommandparameter-attribute) attributes.

      - Can have one `CancellationToken` as its last parameter, but it's not mandatory.

+     > [!NOTE]
+     > Name matching of command parameters to Feeds is case-insensitive.

      ### Using attributes to control command generation